How to Set Up Mumble

 Click on the new server you just added and CONNECT!
 Or you can just double click on the server name.
 I believe a notification about certificates will show up if it is your first time connecting so click yes/okay if it does appear.

 Then you should be inside the server and ready to use Mumble!
-(I took a screenshot of the default look for this guide, but I generally have my Mumble customized to have “Users above Channels” and the chat/log on the right side which is shown in the next step.)
+(I took a screenshot of the default look for this guide, but I have the chat/log on the right side which is shown in the next step.)

 From this point, feel free to change other options to your liking, especially Overlay, Messages, audio and network quality, and custom skins.
 I recommend customizing the Overlay feature instead of turning it off completely.
 I find it helpful having it enabled while gaming since I will know who is in the channel with me and who is speaking especially if someone I do not recognize joins my channel.
 This is particularly useful if you are new to a server/community and want to learn other users’ names and voices while playing games.
 I will not go over customizing the Overlay since it is fairly simple, but I advise you look into it.

 This part is also optional and recommended.
-On Windows Vista and 7 (should be possible on W8 too?) you can change the input and output quality of your devices.
+On Windows Vista, 7, and 8, you can change the input and output quality of your devices.
 In the screenshot below I have my mic quality set to the max.
 You should too by going into your system sound settings and change the format for your mic (and speakers if you want).
 Your max quality may be different from mine because I have a high-end sound card and the choices you have available are dependent on your hardware.
 (This can also be done for your speakers/headphones under the Playback tab.)

 I hope this helps!
 If you have any questions or need any extra help, feel free to message me on Tumblr or on other networks like Steam.

-tl;dr - Download, install, run audio wizard, and connect to mjp.murmur.nfoservers.com (port 6390).
+tl;dr - Download, install, run audio wizard (follow the steps in the Volume tuning part / page 4!!!!), and connect to mjp.murmur.nfoservers.com (port 6390).
 Edit or remove overlay before you rage about it in a game.
-Change the UI to make Mumble look like Ventrilo/TeamSpeak as mentioned in steps 5-7 because Mumble looks stupid without the changes I mention until version 1.2.4 is released.

 - daftafterall likes this